- Benefits & Features

 - New interests pursued outside of work

-Fee waivers are available to full-time students, active duty military personnel, and members of the Peace Corps, Teach for America, Teach for China, or Teach for India who are currently in service.
+Fee waivers are available to full-time students, active duty military personnel, and members of the Peace Corps, or Teach For All network partners who are currently in service.
 Proof of current service is required.
-Applicants who qualify for a fee waiver should email a fee waiver request, as well as proof of service, to email@example.com and explain their need for a fee waiver in the optional essay.
+Applicants who qualify for a fee waiver should email a fee waiver request, as well as proof of service, to firstname.lastname@example.org and explain their need for a fee waiver in the optional essay.
 Please allow up to one week for an update to your online status confirming that your fee waiver has been approved.

 Columbia Business School does not accept transfer credits for MBA programs.
 Before each semester, exemption exams are offered, allowing students already well-versed in a particular subject area the opportunity to test out of that core course and replace it with an elective.
 Passing an exemption exam does not reduce the requirement that all students must complete 60 credits at Columbia Business School in order to graduate — it merely allows students to take additional elective courses.

 Students must complete a total of 60 credits in order to graduate with an MBA from Columbia Business School.
 Students typically enroll in 15 credits of coursework each semester for four semesters of study, though this distribution may vary.
 Full-term courses are worth 3 credits; half-term courses are worth 1.5 credits.